Pritamck13/Projects/README.md

 4)Using deep learning model, the model predicts whether the customer who has taken loan will repay or not(Lending Club kaggle Data Set).

+5)I have used Covnets to classify the category of animals using the famous Cats vs Dogs Dataset on Colab.